Carole Hyatt: Author

 Carole Hyatt has written several books geared towards helping women reach professional success, including the best sellers When Smart People Fail: Rebuilding Yourself for Success and The Woman's Selling Game, both of which have generally received critical success.

 When Smart People Fail was co-written with film producer Linda Gottlieb and was originally published in 1987.
 In describing the process that led to the publication of the book and referring to the death of June Esserman, Chicago Tribune writer Darlene Gavron stated, "To illustrate that failure can be a step toward success, Gottlieb and coauthor Carole Hyatt, 51, draw on interviews with 176 "veterans" of personal and career setbacks. ...
 It's a process Gottlieb and coauthor Hyatt have experienced firsthand.
 Fear of failure caused Hyatt to sell a successful New York marketing firm after her partner died."

 In reviewing When Smart People Fail, career coach Lorna Kellogg stated that the book is "both informative and practical" and praised the way that the book confronts American taboos related to success and failure.

 Hyatt's book The Woman's Selling Game, a career guide primarily intended for self-employed and entrepreneurial women, was similarly well-received, with a Kirkus critic stating that the advice contained within the book is "[set] forth in a dear, relaxed, generally persuasive manner."
 The book reached best seller status in the United States and was also published and widely distributed in Japan and Thailand.

 In 1999, McGraw-Hill Ryerson released a revised and updated version of the book called The New Woman's Selling Game.

 The Leadership Forum

 Carole Hyatt developed the Leadership Forum, a career development initiative for women.
 Through the Forum, Hyatt hosts career development workshops and events focused on improving career strategies and leadership qualities for women in senior positions in various fields.
 Hyatt's most well-known workshop is called Getting to Next.
 Author Lynette Lewis, who considers Hyatt her mentor, cites attending a Getting to Next workshop as instrumental in her finding success as a businesswoman working in New York City.

 The development of the Leadership Forum and of Hyatt's career working with women in leadership roles was profiled in Pamela Ryckman's recent book Stiletto Network: Inside the Women's Power Circles That Are Changing the Face of Business.

-As of 2013, Hyatt has made Leadership Forum speaking appearances in over forty different countries.
+As of 2013, Hyatt has made Leadership Forum speaking appearances in over forty countries.